Your video should be exactly as long as it takes for you to get to the point.

 1. Corporate videos are, on average, becoming much shorter.

 If you consider business videos in the aggregate (especially when you take into account the growing number of web-based ads) then the average viewing time for all corporate videos is definitely shrinking.
-“About 3 minutes” used to be common guidance for a Corporate Overview video three or four few years ago.
+“About 3 minutes” used to be common guidance for a Corporate Overview video five or six few years ago.
 Then in the last few years ” a couple of minutes” became the standard.
-Today ‘somewhere between 60 seconds and 120 seconds” is the general guidance for Corporate Overview videos.
+Today ‘somewhere between 60 seconds and 90 seconds” is the general guidance for Corporate Overview videos.
 Most other types of business videos are experiencing this same dynamic.
 There are many reasons for this change:

 – Attention spans are shrinking.
-This trend will accelerate as we continue to multitask and we continue to experience even more information competing for our attention.
-There is plenty of anecdotal evidence to back this claim and there have been some studies done to measure this change in online behaviour.
+This trend will accelerate as we continue to multitask and we continue to fight our way through the tsunami of information competing for our attention.
+There is plenty of anecdotal evidence to back this claim and there have been studies done to measure this change in online behaviour.

 – Mobile video viewing is accelerating.
 More people are watching video on a mobile device every day and short form video is a necessity for most mobile uses and applications.
 Some even claim mobile is poised to become video’s first screen.

-– Very Short form video is still sort of a thing….
-The growth in popularity of this new format of video has been met with mixed reviews.
+– Very Short form video was a thing for a while….
+The growth in popularity of very short format video was been met with mixed reviews.
 With the demise of Vine (6 second videos) it’s difficult to say whether hyper short videos will remain as a viable format.
-Other short form video types like Instagram , Tout and Mixbit are still popular but the emphasis on a short standard length (i.e. 6 seconds, or 15 seconds is changing).
+Other short form video types like Instagram, Tout and Mixbit are still popular but the emphasis on a short standard length (i.e. 6 seconds, or 15 seconds is changing).
 What will keep average video lengths down is the increase in 15 and 30 second pre, mid and post-roll online advertising opportunities.

 – Video length can be a deterrent.
 Most users glance at the length of a video prior to viewing.
 If the video is perceived as being too much of an investment of their time they will simply move on.